USMAN1626/Orderly--MERN-based-web-application/README.md

-# 🏨 AUA Hotel App
+# 🏨 Orderly MERn Based App

 AUA Hotel App is a MER-based mobile application that allows users to browse hotel listings, book rooms, and manage their bookings and profile with ease.